Pere Ubu gets through the day Screenshot

 DEPARTURES

-2. If the bus departure time from the hotel is set for 9 am this means that all musicians & road personnel should on the bus for that time.
+2. If the departure time from the hotel is set for nine am this means that all musicians & road personnel should on the bus for that time.
 Paying extras, eating breakfast, all things must be accomplished before that time.

-3. When flying with the entire band & equipment, check-in times at the airport are as follows: no later than two hours for international flights, and 90 minutes for domestic flights.
+3. When flying with the entire band & equipment, check-in times at the airport is as follows: no later than two hours for international flights, and 90 minutes for domestic flights.

 4. It is the individual's responsibility to know departure times and showtimes.